Robert-van-Engelen/ForthMSX/README.md

 ![ForthMSX](img/forthmsx1.png)

-Select the `forth.bin` file (or small `forthx.bin` file) located in your forked copy of this project and import it to the floppy disk.
+Select the `forth.bin` file (or small `forthx.bin` file) located in your forked copy of this project and import it to the floppy disk in drive A.

 Run Forth in WebMSX:

     clear 100,&h8400
     bload "forth.bin",r

+This full ForthMSX version of standard Forth with MSX floating point math and MSX-DOS1 file access takes a little over 13K to run.

 Once you've been greeted by the Forth system, type `80 width` and ENTER to switch to 80 characters per line.

-Type `words` and ENTER to list all Forth words, one screenful at a time (press a key to continue).
+Then `words` and ENTER to list all Forth words, one screenful at a time (press a key to continue).

 ![ForthMSX](img/forthmsx2.png)